aridjayarecipes/cutesrecipes.web.app/content/post/1983-recipe-of-any-night-of-the-week-cast-iron-brussel-sprouts-w-bacon.md

 - "1 tbsp Soy Sauce or as salty as you like"
 - "pinch Red Pepper Flakes"
 recipeinstructions:
-- "Dice, cook the bacon til crispy in skillet &amp; remove when done."
+- "Dice, cook the bacon til crispy in skillet & remove when done."
 - "Stir fry the Brussel Sprouts in drippings."
-- "Add garlic, honey, soy sauce &amp; red pepper.
+- "Add garlic, honey, soy sauce & red pepper.
 Stir to coat.
 Then drop the bacon back in.
 Heat through."
 categories:
 - Recipe
 tags: